W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 Sacrifice is a notion totally unknown to God.
 ²It [sacrifice] arises solely from fear, and frightened people can be vicious.
 ³Sacrificing in any way is a violation of my injunction that you should be merciful even as your Father in Heaven is merciful.
-⁴It has been hard for many Christians to realise that this [being merciful] applies to themselves [Christians’-selves].
+⁴It has been hard for many Christians to realize that this [being merciful] applies to themselves [Christians’-selves].
 ⁵Good teachers never terrorise their [teachers’] students.
 ⁶To terrorise is to attack, and this [terrorising] results in rejection of what the teacher offers.
 ⁷The result is learning failure.